ttu/ruuvitag-sensor/developer_notes.md

     * Reactive wrapper and background process for RuuviTagSensor get_datas
 * ruuvi.py
   * RuuviTagSensor-class
-    * Main communicaton logic
+    * Main communication logic
     * This is the class mainly used
 * ruuvitag.py
   * RuuviTag Sensors object
-     * Helper class to be used to handle singe RuuviTag and it's state.
+     * Helper class to be used to handle a single RuuviTag and its state.

 ## Testing